 ©Jennifer White Maxwell/Shutterstock.com

 After fertilization is complete, the male will stand guard over the eggs for the next few days until they begin to hatch.
-The surviving juvenile will move to deeper water and begin to feed without the protection of their parents.
+The surviving juveniles will move to deeper water and begin to feed without the protection of their parents.
 At this stage, most of the young are lost to attrition; they make up for this in the sheer number of eggs produced.
 It takes about two to four years for the fish to reach sexual maturity.
 The oldest known crappie was about 15 years old, but the typical lifespan is around seven years.

 Fishing and Cooking

 The crappie is a very popular choice in both recreational and commercial fishing.
-Its white, flaky flesh is said to have a mild, but sweet, taste with very little fishiness to it.
+Its white, flaky flesh is said to have a mild, but sweet taste with very little fishiness to it.
 Popular methods of cooking include frying and filleting.
 Local governments may carefully regulate how many crappies may be caught, but otherwise, they are incredibly abundant and available all year round, even during the winter, when ice is heavy on the water.
 Many different types of lures and rods work well with this fish.

 Sources